Feline herpes is a highly infectious upper respiratory infection caused by the feline herpes virus (FHV-1). Kittens and senior cats are most at risk.

 Cats often lose their appetite if they are suffering from an upper respiratory infection.
 Offer him highly palatable soft foods such as the gourmet cat foods or poached chicken.
 Warming it up slightly can help.

-Nasal decongestants and vaporisers can be used to clear discharge and ease breathing.
-If you don’t have a vaporiser, run a hot shower until the room is steamy and leave your cat in the bathroom for 10-15 minutes.
+Ease breathing and discharge with vaporizers.
+If you don’t have a vaporizer, run a hot shower until the room is steamy and leave your cat in the bathroom for 10-15 minutes.

 Uncomplicated feline herpes usually resolves within 7-10 days.